jhhughes256/azithro_pk/documentation.md

 Displays `mrgsolve` model blocks for:

 * \$MAIN
-    + describes the calculation of base and additional model parameters using the model estimates
+    + Describes the calculation of base and additional model parameters using the model estimates
-    + equivalent to \$PK in NONMEM
+    + Equivalent to \$PK in NONMEM
 * \$ODE
-    + describes the computation of ordinary differential equations
+    + Describes the computation of ordinary differential equations
-    + equivalent to \$DES in NONMEM
+    + Equivalent to \$DES in NONMEM
 * \$TABLE
-    + describes the conversion of differential equation output to predictions
+    + Describes the conversion of differential equation output to predictions
       and the addition of intra-individual error
-    + equivalent to \$ERROR in NONMEM
+    + Equivalent to \$ERROR in NONMEM
 * \$PARAM
-    + describes the model estimates
+    + Describes the model estimates
-    + equivalent to \$THETA in NONMEM
+    + Equivalent to \$THETA in NONMEM
 * \$OMEGA
-    + describes the full matrix of variances and covariances used to model the inter-individual variability
+    + Describes the full matrix of variances and covariances used to model the inter-individual variability
-    + equivalent to \$OMEGA in NONMEM
+    + Equivalent to \$OMEGA in NONMEM
 * \$SIGMA
-    + describes the full matrix of variances and covariances used to model the intra-individual variability
+    + Describes the full matrix of variances and covariances used to model the intra-individual variability
-    + equivalent to \$SIGMA in NONMEM
+    + Equivalent to \$SIGMA in NONMEM

 ### Resource Tab